esm-tools/pymor_workshop/exercises/custom-step.md

 # Add a custom step in the pipeline

+Adapted from an example by @chrisdane

 In this exercise, we will look into how to add a custom step to the pipeline, to compute the CMOR-compliant "Upward Ocean Mass Transport" dataset from `fesom` model data, as specified in `cmip6-cmor-tables/Tables/CMIP6_Omon.json`.
 The units for such a dataset should be `kg s-1`.

 The vertical velocity component 𝑤 (saved as ``wo`` in fesom) with units `m s-1`, is scaled by the cell area (`m2`) as well as a reference water density 𝜌0 = 1035 kg m−3.

 So the task is to apply reference density to dataset.
 The cell area information is available in the griddes file.

 The dimensions of the variables `wo` and `griddes.cell_area` are as follows:

   - `wo(time, nodes_3d=3668773)`
   - `griddes.cell_area(ncells=126859)`

 As there is mismatch in dimensions, we need to transform `wo` to `(time, level, ncells)`.
 That is transforming the dimension `nodes_3d` to `(level, ncells=126859)`.
 This is done by `nodes_to_levels` function and it needs to be inserted into the pipeline, which at the same time calls `pymor.fesom_1p4.nodes_to_levels`, a function that comes with the installation of the `fesom` extra (when you did `pip install py-cmor.[fesom]`).

 The seconds step is to apply reference density per cell area to `wo`.
 This is done by `weight_by_cellarea_and_density` function and it needs to be inserted into the pipeline as well.

-The `nodes_to_levels` and `weight_by_cellarea_and_density` functions are defined in `wo_cellarea.py` file.
+The `nodes_to_levels` and `weight_by_cellarea_and_density` functions are
+provided to you for the exercise, in the `exercises/custom_functions/wo_cellarea.py` file.

 The syntax to include custom functions in the pipeline is as follows: